ozyurtf/cpu-scheduler/README.md

 If short process(es) arrived while a long process is being executed, these processes will have to wait for that long process because SJF is not preemptive.
 If the currently running process is too long, this may result in poor response time for short process(es).

-**CPU Utilization**:
+**CPU Utilization**: If short processes keep coming continuously, long processes may have to wait to be executed indefinitely.
+And this reduces the CPU utilization overall.

 #### SRTF

 **Average Turnaround Time**: The scheduler picks the process that has the shortest remaining time.
-Therefore, the average turnaround time tends to be relatively low.
+Therefore, the processes are done more quickly and as a result the average turnaround time tends to be relatively low.

 **Average Wait Time**: The average wait time is minimized with SRTF as well because we pick the process that has the shortest remaining time.
 Therefore, the execution of processes is finished more quickly and as a results, processes spend less time in the ready queue on average.

 **Throughput**: By completing the processes more quickly, we obtain high throughput.

-**Response Time**: If SRTF is applied with preemption
+**Response Time**: Because processes don't wait in the ready queue to be executed too much, we can say that the overall response time is good especially if we are applying the SRTF algorithm with preemption.

+**CPU Utilization**:

+#### RR

 # Inter-Process Communication

-In computer, there are programs that basically consists a set of instructions that are written to handle specific tasks.

-These instructions/codes are stored in the disk or memory and they need to be executed by the CPU to give us what we want.

-When these set of instructions are executed, we can call the process of the execution of these instructions as **process**.

 Sometimes there might be multiple processes that need to work with each other and share resources to be able to finish their executions successfully and efficiently.